Difference Between Perfect Competition vs Monopolistic Competition

 Following the flowchart shows market structure –

-What is Perfect competition?
+What is the Perfect Competition?

 - The entry and exit to such a market are free.